 Just like the cause of Autism isn’t easily defined, the reason that a dog can accomplish so much isn’t easily defined either.
 However, we do know that there are a few things that seem to make sense.

 First, we know that Autism causes extra sensitivity to sound and touch.
 An Autism Assist Dog communicates in ways more subtle than speech, and offers a gentler, more general touch that does not threaten to restrain.

 Second, there is evidence of the deficiency of Oxytocin in the brain of those dealing with a diagnosis on the Autism Spectrum.
 Petting a dog causes a release of Oxytocin, a hormone that helps to calm and focus.

 Finally, the presence of a dog is just novel enough to help neurotypical folks see past the behaviors of a child with Autism, giving that child many more opportunities to practice the social skills he or she has been learning with their dog.

 ICAN charges a $75 non-refundable application fee and a one-time fee of $2,500, or whatever the fee is at the time you receive your dog.
 We then work with the client and dog team at no additional charge for the life of that partnership as new needs arise.
 Learn How to Apply.

 ICAN places dogs within Indiana and placement is determined by our Client Placement Team on what dog will work best for that particular type of placement.
-There is a 1-3 year wait time for a dog and sometimes longer for an autism assist dog.
-PLEASE NOTE: Not all autism assist placements provide full public access and you must be 8 years or older to be eligible for an autism assist dog..
+There is a 2 to 3 year wait time for a dog, perhaps longer, for an autism assist dog.
+PLEASE NOTE: Not all autism assist placements provide full public access and must be 8 years or older to be eligible for an autism assist dog..
 People who are thinking about applying for a service dog often have many questions about their eligibility and the process.
 Please refer to our FAQ section for many answers to common questions.
 If your specific question is not addressed, please contact us, or call Sandi, our Director of Client Services at 317-672-3865.